6 Mistakes You Can Avoid Early on in Your New Business

 No one launches a business with all the answers, and for the more inexperienced entrepreneur, there are plenty of potential pitfalls early on that can potentially derail what would otherwise be a promising venture.
 Mistakes are inevitable in any business; the key is limiting those mistakes to small ones that do little substantive damage.
 And while it’s impossible to know everything that might come your way, it’s good to go in knowing some of the most common problems.

-Have a business entity.
+1. Have a business entity

 Many businesses start out as small side projects, where your personal time and effort, and resources are the entirety of the business itself.
-However, turning that project into something more requires approaching it as an actual business which requires an entity to protect you and your family.
+However, turning that project into something more requires approaching it as an actual business that requires an entity to protect you and your family.

 Without an entity, your business is by default a sole proprietorship, and any liability that the business takes on is borne personally.
 Any contracts signed, any debt accrued, any lawsuits — if your business cannot pay, those obligations can fall on your personal financial assets.

-Do a business name search.
+2. Do a business name search

 Landing upon the perfect name for your business is great, but without doing your homework, you may not be able to move forward with that name, without infringing on others’ rights.